Prostate: Surgery

-Surgery to remove the prostate is called prostatectomy, and is usually done as a treatment for cancer limited to the prostate, or prostatic enlargement.
+Surgery to remove the prostate is called prostatectomy, and is usually done as a treatment for cancer limited to the prostate, or for prostatic enlargement.
 When it is done, it may be done as open surgery or as laparoscopic (keyhole) surgery.
 These are done under general anaesthetic.
-Usually the procedure for cancer is a radical prostatectomy, which means that the seminal vesicles are removed and vas deferens is also tied off.
+Usually the procedure for cancer is a radical prostatectomy, which means that the seminal vesicles are removed and the vasa deferentia are also tied off.
 Part of the prostate can also be removed from within the urethra, called transurethral resection of the prostate (TURP).
 Open surgery may involve a cut that is made in the perineum, or via an approach that involves a cut down the midline from the belly button to the pubic bone.
 Open surgery may be preferred if there is a suspicion that lymph nodes are involved and they need to be removed or biopsied during a procedure.
 A perineal approach will not involve lymph node removal and may result in less pain and a faster recovery following an operation.
 A TURP procedure uses a tube inserted into the urethra via the penis and some form of heat, electricity or laser to remove prostate tissue.

 The whole prostate can be removed.
 Complications that might develop because of surgery include urinary incontinence and erectile dysfunction because of damage to nerves during the operation, particularly if a cancer is very close to nerves.
-Ejaculation of semen will not occur during orgasm if the vas deferens are tied off and seminal vesicles removed, such as during a radical prosatectomy.
+Ejaculation of semen will not occur during orgasm if the vasa deferentia are tied off and seminal vesicles removed, such as during a radical prosatectomy.
 This will mean a man becomes infertile.
 Sometimes, orgasm may not be able to occur or may be painful.
-The penis length may change if the part of the urethra within the prostate is also removed.
+The penis length may shorten slightly if the part of the urethra within the prostate is also removed.
 General complications due to surgery can also develop, such as infections, bleeding, inadvertent damage to nearby organs or within the abdomen, and the formation of blood clots.

+Transmasculine individuals

+Numerous studies have recorded the proliferation of prostate tissue in transmasculine individuals undergoing testosterone therapy.
+A 2022 study concluded that "one hundred percent of vaginal specimens obtained from transmasculine individuals on testosterone therapy (21/21 cases) demonstrated prostatic metaplasia" and notes, congruously with similar studies, that further research in this area is warranted so as to contribute to higher standards of care for transgender patients, and so that the presence of this tissue does not register to healthcare providers as an abnormality.